 While making a lunch one afternoon (July 1st to be exact), I finally got the phone call from my nurse at REACH with my blood test results.
 She uttered news that for so long, felt so out of reach:

 Our second transfer was a success with an HCG of 876.9!

 I remember freezing in my tracks, and though I tried to speak, I couldn’t!
 Tears welled up in my eyes, yet I was afraid to feel or let out any emotion in case it might not be real or it might not last.
 Concluding that call, I immediately got in my car and rushed to share the exciting news with Justin.
 In that moment, I tossed aside any idea of surprising him in a clever way.
 I physically couldn’t wait to share the news and wanted to tell him in person!

 The moment I saw him, it hit me that we were pregnant!
 And with each day that passes and each doctor’s appointment, my pregnancy becomes much more real.
 Even though our journey didn’t unfold the way we imagined, we couldn’t be more blessed to make it to this point.

 Thank you to our family and friends (our prayer warriors).
 We are forever grateful for your love, encouragement and unwavering support throughout the years!

 I share my story not out of self-pity, but rather because infertility isn’t something to be afraid to talk about.
 And it’s something that no one should take on alone!
 I’d also simply like to encourage everyone to be kind and to never, “compare your behind-the-scenes to someone else’s highlight reel.”
 You never know what someone else’s experiences are.

-Today I send all my love to those who are currently consumed by this kind of heartache– many whose road to having children is far more arduous than ours.
+Most importantly, I’m sending all my love to those who are currently consumed by this kind of heartache– many whose road to having children is far more arduous than ours.
+You’re strong waking up everyday to greet the world despite your personal struggle.
 This, too, shall pass.
 You’re stronger than you think, and much brighter days lie ahead.
 I promise!